 I also like to play stuff from O’Neill’s 1850 book of Irish fiddle tunes and the Dance Music of Ireland in a very jazzy style on my specially made wire cross-strung harp Esabelle, built by Stoney End Harps of Red Wing, MN in 2015.

 Currently I play my harps at St. Thomas & Grace Episcopal in Brandon, VT for the Sunday morning service prelude, postlude and Communion.
 My Stoney End Esabelle and Triplett Luna harps are both tuned a half step lower than concert pitch standard (A 440, to prevent string breakage), so George transposes on the organ when he is accompanying me.
-My newest and latest harp is tuned to regular concert pitch.
 I also have a Paraguayan harp, which I will be writing about in later blog posts.

 I’m Polish-American on my father’s side and continue to pursue my Slavic language and research studies.
 I will post my sacred music collections here as I complete them.